Gethe/wow-ui-source/README.markdown

     * Holy

       * Beacon of Light can no longer be dispelled.
+In addition, it now transfers 100% of the heal from Holy Light, but still 50% of the heal from other spells.

+      * Denounce has been redesigned.
+It still reduces the mana cost of Exorcism.
+However, it no longer has a chance on Holy Shock of making Exorcism free and instant.
+Instead, it has a 50/100% chance to prevent the Exorcism target from causing critical effects for the next 6 seconds.
+This effect can be dispelled.

-      * Holy Shock mana cost has been increased to 9% of base mana, up from 8%.
+      * Holy Shock mana cost has been decreased to 7% of base mana, down from 8%.

+      * Infusion of Light can now lower the cast time of Flash of Light by 0.75/1.5 seconds, in addition to Holy Light and Divine Light.
+In addition, the old Denounce spell overlay effect has been transferred to Infusion of Light since Denounce is no longer a proc.

       * Speed of Light now increases movement speed when Holy Radiance or Divine Protection are cast.
 In addition, this talent now reduces the cooldown